DiPS-Digital-Peer-Initiative/mind-matters-24/_events/yuva-sansad.markdown

 name: Yuva Sansad

-fee: Please check the brochure on the Details page
+fee: Please check the brochure on the Registration Details page

 date_of_event: 11th October 2025 (Day 2)
 time_of_event: 10:30 am to 1:00pm

-venue: AV room, Alke Block(3rd floor)
+venue: AV room, Alke Block (3rd floor)

 participants: 5 per school / college
 description:  A parliamentary-debate simulation where participants, assigned one of five ministries, analyse policies on ten critical social topics of women’s welfare,health, education, misinformation, substance abuse—within a structured, time-bound format that emphasizes research, rebuttal, and policy critique.